Fruit Leather

 This post may contain affiliate links.
 See my disclosure policy.

 My fruit leather recipe is a new family staple.
-It’s super healthy, easy to customize, and needs only 2 ingredients!
+They are healthier, easy to customize, and need only 2 ingredients.

 fruit leather.

 This might be surprising, but it isn’t always easy to get my family to eat their fruit, especially the younger members of the household.
-Thankfully, no one can resist homemade fruit roll ups.
+Thankfully, no one can resist homemade fruit leather.

 Table of Contents